Skip to main content

 Québec Selection Certificate (CSQ)

 Getting a CSQ is the first step towards getting permanent residence to settle in Québec.
-If you are taking part in an economic immigration program for salaried workers, you can obtain this certificate through the Skilled Worker Selection Program (SWSP), or a pilot programs (PDF), which will end on January 1, 2026.
-Both the Québec graduates and foreign workers streams of the Québec Experience Program (PEQ) are suspended.
-The PEQ will end on November 19, 2025.
+If you are taking part in an economic immigration program for salaried workers, you can obtain this certificate only through the Skilled Worker Selection Program (SWSP).
+Both the Québec graduates and foreign workers streams of the Québec Experience Program (PEQ) have ended on November 19, 2025.
+The pilot programs have ended on January 1, 2026.

 If you want to immigrate to Québec to invest, start a business, or be self-employed, you will need to apply to a program for people wishing to do business in Québec